Moscow closes Euro 2020 fan zone as COVID cases surge | DW | 18.06.2021

 The fan zone in St. Petersburg is currently to remain open.
 Alexey Sorokin, the Euro 2020 organizing chief in Russia's second city, told the state-run TASS news agency that he was unaware of any obligation to reduce capacity.

-Other events have been limited to 1,000 people or halted all together with clubs closing as well as mall food courts, zoos and playgrounds.
-Restaurants and bars cannot operate from 11 p.m. until 6 a.m.in the morning.
+Other events have been limited to 1,000 people or halted all together, with clubs closing along with mall food courts, zoos and playgrounds.
+Restaurants and bars may not operate from 11 p.m. until 6 a.m.

-With 12 million people, Moscow has been the epicenter of Russia's COVID-19 outbreak.
-The case count jumped from 3,000 to 7,000 in just days.
+With 12 million people, Moscow has been the epicenter of Russia's COVID-19 outbreak, with the case count jumping from 3,000 to 7,000 in mere days.
 Moscow reported just over 9,000 new cases Friday.

 In Moscow, only 1.8 million people have received a jab.